SerenaFeng/SerenaFeng.github.io/_posts/2019-04-15-istio-sidecar-injector-webhook.md

         timeoutSeconds: 1
 ```

-The `probe` work is implemented by checking whether the `healthCheckFile` is updated recently ():
-As we say during the webhook server healthCheck procedure, `healthCheckFile` is updated
+As previously mentioned that, `healthCheckFile` is updated periodically if the server is running
-periodically if the server is running well.
-This feature is used by `probe` subcommand to detect the
+well.
+This feature is taken advantage by `probe` subcommand to detect the liveness and readiness of
-liveness and readiness of the server by checking how long has the file being unmodified.
+the server by checking how long has the file being unmodified.
 If it is
 shorter than specified update interval (defined by `--interval` option in the above), the webhook
 server is judged to be successfully running.